 For those that are a little more mature than me, Narita Airport has a couple of outdoor observation decks that overlook the runway.
 They even have telescopes so you can get an up-close look at the planes!

 Haneda to Narita

 The fastest and easiest way to get between Haneda and Narita airports, is to use the shuttle bus.
 They leave roughly every 20 minutes (less often at quieter times).
 The bus ticket counter is right opposite the international arrivals exit.
 The timetable is completely in Japanese (unlike some signage which will flash up in English too), but the ticket counter staff are very helpful and speak good English.
-Simply ask for a ticket to the other airport and they’ll tell you the bus stop and even give you a map if you think you’ll get stuck.
-Tickets cost 3100 yen ($31) and the journey time is just over 1 hour.
+Simply ask for a ticket to Narita airport and they’ll tell you the bus stop and even give you a map if you think you’ll get stuck.
+Tickets cost 3100 yen ($31) and the journey from between Haneda Airport to Narita airport is just over 1 hour.
 The Haneda to Narita Limousine Bus website is really handy.

 Luggage is sorted by destination terminal so make sure you have an idea where you’ll want to get off.
 For example I knew my flight went from Terminal 1 but there’s a North or South wing that has 2 separate drop off points!
 Your bag gets a colour coded tag and you are given a ticket with the same number.
 You’ll need this ticket to collect your bag when you disembark!
 The bus has free WiFi too and is really comfortable!

 Narita is a great place to get a little taste of the Japanese Culture!
 I extended my layover with ANA (All Nippon Airways) on my flights between Sydney, Australia and Chicago, USA.
 Chicago O’hare have 2 flights a day to Tokyo Narita airport and 1 into Tokyo Haneda.